NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================
 - A data frame can also be subset by using logical expressions
-- Typically, the logical expression is used to specify rows that you want to keep
+- The logical expression is used to specify rows that you want to keep

 ```r
 airquality[(logical expression), ]